cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   input                  Mlog text file to be decompiled into Mindcode  source  file.
 When -w extract is used, the input
                          file must not be specified.
   --output-mlog [OUTPUT_MLOG]
-                         output file to receive the mlog file extracted from the processor selected in the game --output-decompiled [OUTPUT_DECOMPILED]
+                         output file to receive the mlog file extracted from the processor selected in the game.
+  --output-decompiled [OUTPUT_DECOMPILED]
-                         output file to receive decompiled Mindcode (doesn't produce an output when not specified).
+                         output file to receive the decompiled Mindcode.
   --output-directory OUTPUT-DIRECTORY
-                         specifies the directory where the output files will be placed -w, --watcher [{update,update-all,upgrade-all,force-update-all,extract}]
+                         specifies the directory where the output files will be placed.
+  -w, --watcher [{update,update-all,upgrade-all,force-update-all,extract}]
                          use Mlog Watcher to obtain or send the mlog code from/to the game (default: update). extract     load code from the selected processor in the game